 When we enter the workforce, we have decades to prepare and save for retirement, and time often works in our favor as economic factors regularly cause the stock market and interest rates to fluctuate.
 When the novel coronavirus began spreading across the globe in early 2020, markets reacted by pulling back sharply, and then they rose in the ensuing months as conditions improved.

 Such cyclical influences can be difficult to stomach in real-time.
 When you’re younger, your retirement savings accounts have more time to recuperate.
 If you’re closer to retirement, you’ll need to pay more attention to how your accounts are performing and whether you’re still on target to retire by your desired age.

-As the year winds to a close and we start to think about New Year’s resolutions and plans for the upcoming year, this can also be a good time to assess and recharge your retirement planning strategy.
-Take the opportunity to make adjustments to your retirement withholdings, rebalance your 403(b) allocations, review your pension information and more, to ensure that you’re on the right track for the retirement you want.
+It’s a good idea to periodically assess your retirement investments and also determine whether you’re setting aside enough money to hit your retirement goals.
+Using several free resources just for NEA members, you can assess your current situation and recharge your retirement planning strategy.
+You might decide to make adjustments to your retirement withholdings, rebalance your 403(b) or 457 allocations, review your pension information and more, to ensure that you’re on the right track for the retirement you want.

-3. How will payroll adjustments affect my take-home pay?
-You’ve decided you need to put more money away for retirement, but it’s hard to know how that will affect your paycheck.
 Contributions to a qualified plan, participation in a company-sponsored cafeteria plan, a change in filing status, or a number of allowances claimed will have a direct impact on your take-home pay.
 For example, due to federal tax savings, contributions to a qualified plan do not translate into a direct dollar-for-dollar trade-off on take-home pay.
-Use this calculator to help compare your current situation to what-if scenarios.
-This calculator from Security Benefit, providers of the NEA Retirement Program, can help you run the numbers to help you make sure you can save for retirement and still pay all the bills.